equs-python/__equs__.Python/0-introduction-to-python/workshop1.md

 We're now posed with an object that is neither true nor false.
 At this point we adopt a model of "truthyness" and "falseyness", for the purposes of binary logic non-zero integers are considered to be "truthy" and hence will, when forced, evaluate to True, this is also true for non-empty strings.
 Conversely empty strings and the None type are considered to be "falsey" and will evaluate to false.

-## [Theory] Python's Memory Model

-Computers (ignoring any particularly fun architectures) are constructed with a linear memory.
-Entries in this memory are addressed, typically such that each byte in memory is uniquely associated with an address.
-Data is stored and retrieved by writing to and from these addresses and this process is conceptually encapsulated as a variable.

-This model of memory, while sufficient for a programming language lacks a notion of typing; how do I determine the difference between four bytes storing floating point data, four bytes storing a string, or four bytes storing an integer?
-The answer is to associate with each variable some additional metadata indicating the type of the variable and containing the address of a table of instructions that resolves operations on it.
-We can access this metadata to observe the properties and methods of a given object using the `dir` function.
-This metadata also contains methods for interpreting the data in a variable in a human readable and hence printable form, which is why the `print` function acts over all types implicitly.

-Variable assignment in python with this meta-data entry gets somewhat more involved than other languages.
-Every assignment operation allocates a new region of memory and binds the name of that variable to the address of this newly allocated region.
-You can observe the address of each variable with the `id` function.
-This can be made somewhat more readable if we first `hex` the address.

-### 1.2.4 IPython

-At this point we're going to swap to an extended python CLI: `ipython`.
-Exit your python CLI using the `exit()` command and start up `ipython` instead.

-If the ipython command throws an error, you may not have it installed, give a shout and someone will try to help you with the setup.
-If not this is a graphical and feature upgrade but does not constitute a change in how python itself performs.

 ## 1.3 Control flow in Python

 With our model of programs as a series of instructions in memory accessed by a particular address it follows that we can increment or set this address at will.
 If we increment by a variable we now have runtime programmatic control over the next sequence of instructions to execute.
 This is the basis of switches, loops, functions and more generally control flow.